-Every year, the financial plan/targets are formulated in conjunction with the risk framework with limit structures for various areas of risk/lines of business, within which the Bank operates to achieve the financial plan.
+Every year, the financial plan/targets are formulated in conjunction with the risk framework with limit structures for various areas of risk/lines of business, within which the Bank operates.
 To ensure effective alignment of compensation with prudent risk taking, the BGRNC takes into account adherence to the risk framework in conjunction with which the financial plan/targets have been formulated.
 KPIs of WTDs and equivalent positions, as well as employees, incorporate relevant risk management related aspects.
-For example, in addition to performance targets in areas such as risk calibrated core operating profit, performance indicators include aspects such as the desired funding profile and asset quality.
-The BGRNC takes into consideration all the above aspects while assessing organisational and individual performance and making compensation-related recommendations to the Board.
+For example, in addition to performance targets in areas such as risk calibrated core operating profit, performance indicators include aspects while assessing organisational and individual performance and making compensation-related recommendations to the Board.

-Discussion of how the nature and type of these measures have changed over the past year and reasons for the changes, as well as the impact of changes on remuneration.
+• Discussion of how the nature and type of these measures have changed over the past year and reasons for the changes, as well as the impact of changes on remuneration.